 The amount of your bi-weekly payment depends on how much you borrow and how long your repayment term is.
 Lendly says you’ll get instructions on how to set this up, and you’ll need to show confirmation of your direct deposit before your loan is funded.

-These automatic deductions can help prevent you from missing a loan payment and help you build credit through consistent, on-time payments — but note that Lendly only reports to one of the three credit bureaus: Experian.
+These automatic deductions can help prevent you from missing a loan payment and help you build credit through consistent, on-time payments — but note that Lendly says it only reports to one of the three credit bureaus.

 And keep in mind: Signing up to have some of your paycheck channeled directly to the lender means you lose some control of how and when you spend your earnings.